ArjunSingh2005/nba-age-performance-analysis/README.md

 ## 📁 Project Contents

-- `Stat11_FinalPaper.pdf`: Full write-up of a statistical study on age and NBA performance using t-tests, linear regression, and logistic regression.
+- `ExploratoryAnalysis.pdf`: Full write-up of a statistical study on age and NBA performance using t-tests, linear regression, and logistic regression.
 - `NbaAnalysis.pdf`: R-based analysis exploring fantasy point prediction using multiple linear regression.
 - `nba2024.csv`: The dataset used, originally sourced from [Basketball Reference](https://www.basketball-reference.com/).